-The broader nutrition industry (CHF 590 billion retail selling price)1 continues to grow with segments such as joint health, sports nutrition and digestive health forecast to grow at 7-9% (CAGR 2019 - 2024)1.
+The broader nutrition industry (CHF 590 billion retail selling price) continues to grow with segments such as joint health, sports nutrition and digestive health forecast to grow at 7-9% (CAGR 2019-2024).
 The nutritional capsules market, however, is expected to grow in line with the overall capsules market of moderate GDP+ growth.
 More consumers are proactively looking to protect their health, improve their wellbeing, and live longer, healthier lives.
 With today's busy lifestyle, consumers are seeking convenient methods of getting nutrients through supplements and functional foods.

 Consumers are also looking for greater transparency in the products they buy.
 They also want to understand how a product was made and where it came from.
 Trusted products offering clean-label, natural, non-genetically modified organism (GMO), plant-based credentials and information on ingredient sourcing and processing, are of great consumer interest.
-In addition, the convergence of the food and pharma market continues with an increasing range of supplements, functional foods, and nutraceuticals to promote and expand healthspan. customers take their innovative and differentiated nutritional products to market in the shortest time possible.
+In addition, the convergence of the food and pharma market continues with an increasing range of supplements, functional foods, and nutraceuticals to promote and expand healthspan.

+We offer specialty ingredients, formulation know-how and inventive oral delivery solutions backed by industry-leading service capabilities and global regulatory expertise to help our customers take their innovative and differentiated nutritional products to market in the shortest time possible.
 Now fully incorporated into Lonza, the former Capsugel business serves pharma, over-the-counter (OTC), and nutrition customers with gelatin and specialty polymer hard capsules as well as fully formulated specialized finished dosage forms.